 The Coronavirus pandemic (or "COVID-19" pandemic) is an ongoing pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-It was first identified in December 2019 in Wuhan, China with the World Health Organization declaring the outbreak a Public Health Emergency of International Concern in January 2020 and declaring it a pandemic in March 2020.
-In March 2020, the Irish government announced a mandatory stay-at-home order and in the period since then, a series of lockdown measures and restrictions have impacted the general public and the business community both in Ireland and globally.
+The Company's head office in Ireland and its branch operations in Sweden, Italy and France have been impacted by local lockdown measures since the World Health Organisation declared COVID-19 a pandemic in March 2020.
+During 2021 and since the year-end the Company's head office and branches have seen a gradual return to normal life and employees have returned to the offices on a phased and hybrid basis.